 Meaning

-The message behind “Skinniness is not your friend when you’re over 40.
+In the quote “Skinniness is not your friend when you’re over 40.
 I’d like to gain a good 10 pounds, but I did always have a fat, round face that plagued me when I was young.
-When I started to make movies, I couldn’t look at myself.” revolves around friendship.
-It suggests that meaningful bonds require openness, making it relatable to many people's experiences.
+When I started to make movies, I couldn’t look at myself.,” the emphasis is on friendship.
+It highlights the thought that meaningful bonds require openness while implying that shared moments build loyalty.

 Theme